 Egg donors in the UK – requirements

 - Older than 18 and younger than 36.
-Exceptions are sometimes made for known donors.
+Age limits are sometimes stretched for known donors.

 - Able to provide a full medical history – so there’s no chance of a hereditary genetic disease being passed on.

 - Fit and healthy, a healthy weight and a non-smoker.